Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 • How long should the subject line be?

-• What “from name” should emails be sent?
+• What “from name” should emails use?

-• How should email readers be greeted?
-Hey?
+• How should email readers be greeted: Hey?
 Hi?
 What?

-Make available images that are the right size and type
+Make images available that are the right size and type

-• Where can usable/appropriate images be found?
+• Where can people find usable/appropriate images?

 Make controlling guidelines easier with automation